SonarSource-Demos/sonar-golc/README.md

           ✅ The number of Repository found is: 1
         ✅ Repo: testempty - Number of branches: 1

-        🟢  Analyse Projet: LSA
-          ✅ The number of Repository found is: 0

-        🟢  Analyse Projet: AdfsTestingTools
-          ✅ The number of Repository found is: 0

-        🟢  Analyse Projet: cloc
-          ✅ The number of Repository found is: 1
-        ✅ Repo: gcloc - Number of branches: 2

         🟢  Analyse Projet: sri
           ✅ The number of Repository found is: 0